Skip to content

 There are so many ways to take care of ourselves and our mental health beyond traditional therapy.
 Art and nature therapy have a myriad of health benefits.
 And we can access them regardless of our health insurance, our income, or where we live.

 Frostic seemed to understand this too.
-She found a way to treat her own health condition with nature and art.
+Although she lived with a physical disability, she found a way to treat her own health condition with nature and art.
+She found refuge among the birds and the trees.
 And she lived well into her 90s.
-Reflections From A Walk with Me:

 Let’s just wander here and there – – – –